palewire/first-athena-query/docs/sql.md

 If you’ve been frustrated by the slow pace of SQL queries in the past, what you see next might surprise you.
 Athena scanned 16 gigabytes of data and counted 100 million rows in roughly 2.5 seconds.

 ![Count all result](_static/count-result.png)

+That "Data scanned" number is a good proxy for how much you'll be charged for the query.
+The more data you scan, the more you pay.
+At the time of this writing, the cost is $5 per terabyte.

 You’ll see similar results with more complex queries.
 Here’s a simple step-up that groups the data by the `activity_year` column and counts the number of rows in each group, roughly the equivalent of a pivot table in Excel.